Floron/M3U8-editor/TV_GUIDE_README.md

 # TV Guide Feature

-This application now includes a TV guide feature that automatically downloads Electronic Program Guide (EPG) data from [epg.one](http://epg.one/epg.xml.gz) to enhance the channel display with icons and additional information.
+This application now includes a TV guide feature that automatically loads Electronic Program Guide (EPG) data from a local file `/epg/epg.xml.gz` to enhance the channel display with icons and additional information.

 ## Features

-### Automatic EPG Download
+### Automatic EPG Loading
-- **Auto-start**: When the site opens, it automatically begins downloading the TV guide
+- **Auto-start**: When the site opens, it automatically begins loading the TV guide from local file
-- **Smart caching**: EPG data is cached for 24 hours to avoid unnecessary downloads
+- **Smart caching**: EPG data is cached for 24 hours to avoid unnecessary reloads
-- **Real-time status**: Shows download progress with visual indicators
+- **Real-time status**: Shows loading progress with visual indicators
-- **Success notification**: Displays an alert when download completes successfully
+- **Success notification**: Displays an alert when loading completes successfully
 - **Error handling**: Provides clear error messages and retry options

 ### Channel Icon Integration
-- **Automatic icon matching**: Finds channel icons by matching channel names from the EPG data
+- **Local icon matching**: Finds channel icons by matching channel names with local files in `/epgone_dark_logo/` folder
+- **File naming convention**: Icons are named as `channel_name.png` (lowercase, spaces replaced with underscores, Cyrillic letters preserved)
+- **Cyrillic support**: Properly handles Russian channel names like "Первый канал" → `первый_канал.png`
-- **Fallback support**: Uses default TV icon if no EPG icon is found
+- **Fallback support**: Uses default TV icon if no local icon is found
 - **Image error handling**: Gracefully falls back to default icon if image fails to load

 ### User Interface